zeysrt/zeysrt/README.md

 - 👋 Hi, I’m @zeysrt
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning flutter and trying to code my own project, still working on it
+- 🌱 I’m currently learning blender
 - 💞️ I’m exciting to collaborate on ...
-- 📫 How to reach me...
+- 📫 How to reach me

 <!---
 zeysrt/zeysrt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.